-Council drain-layer and actor Noel Appleby first won fame after starring in an 80s Winstone commercial, pushing a wheelbarrow.
-After a bit part in Beyond Reasonable Doubt, he was picked to play one of the time-travellers in acclaimed fantasy The Navigator, adding to the film’s impressive awards tally in the process.
-Later he hunted vampires in Moonrise, and played a taxi-driver in Old Bastards.
+Council drainlayer Noel Appleby first won fame after starring in an 80s Winstone commercial, pushing a wheelbarrow.
+After a bit part in Beyond Reasonable Doubt, he was picked to play one of the time-travellers in acclaimed Vincent Ward fantasy The Navigator, adding to the film’s impressive awards tally in the process.
+Later he hunted vampires in Moonrise, and was a taxi-driver in Old Bastards.
 Appleby died in May 2007.

 I’m marketed as your run-of-the-mill, jovial, everyday, average sort of bloke.
 Okay, I carry a bit of weight, so they go for the beer gut, but in actual fact I’ve never been a drinker in my life.
 Don’t get me wrong, I’m not a wowzer, but I’ve never been a great drinker.
 Noel Appleby in The Listener, 16 July 1988

 Monstrous spiders, dragon-aided epic battles, endangered hobbits and final farewells ... the finale of the Lord of the Rings trilogy boldly upped the ante.
 Although the first two films had excited viewers, critics and accountants, Return of the King sealed Peter Jackson's place in movie legend.
 Reviewers praised it with gusto and Return won a staggering 11 Oscars, a total matched only by Titanic and Ben-Hur.
 Return anointed a Hollywood empire in the Wellington suburb of Miramar; the box office figures weren't half bad, and nor was the effect on NZ tourism.